For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-Healthcare contributes significantly to greenhouse gas emissions.
-This is in particular due to energy use in hospitals, waste (e.g. disposables), the use of anaesthetic gases, and the production, transport and use of medicines and medical devices.
+Climate change and human health are deeply interconnected.
+Healthcare systems play a crucial role in protecting public health, yet they also contribute significantly to greenhouse gas emissions — particularly through energy use in hospitals, waste streams (including disposables), anaesthetic gases, and the production, transport and use of medicines and medical devices.